 - Molds produce allergens, but like any other allergen, exposed individuals will respond differently.

-- If you are having symptoms you believe may be the result of mold allergens, make an appointment with the Student Health Service for an examination.
-The Student Health Service can be reached at 336-758-5218.
+- If you are having symptoms you believe may be the result of mold allergens, make an appointment with Deacon Health for an examination.
+Deacon Health can be reached at 336.758.5218.

 - The EPA reports that “there is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture”.